wakaba260/slappy/README.md

     $ slappy new project-name

-Or want current directory, execute then command:
+If you want to use current directory, execute then command:

     $ slappy new

 (If you use bundler, add `bundle exec` prefix)

-### 4. Written code
+### 4. Write code

-Create file to under `project-name/slappy-scripts`, and written code.
+Create ruby file to under `project-name/slappy-scripts`, and written code.

 Example: